shlomtzion1980/payplus-payment-gateway/readme.txt

 == Changelog ==

+= 7.0.8 =
+* Fix    - Enable/Disable option in Basic Settings wasn't connected to the correct setting.

 = 7.0.7 =
 * Add    - PayPlus response json added for express checkout - PayPlus metabox.
 * Add    - Option to show/hide the PayPlus dedicated metabox on the order page.